Maybe It's a Good Thing

-"Maybe It's a Good Thing" is a 2016 single released by Scottish recording artist KT Tunstall.
-It was released as the lead single from her fifth studio album KIN.
-The song was released on 15 July 2016, right after the Golden State EP and its promotional single "Evil Eye".
-The song was produced by Tony Hoffer.
+"Maybe It's a Good Thing" is a 2016 single released by Scottish recording artist KT Tunstall, released as the lead single from her fifth studio album, KIN (2016), on 15 July 2016, right after the Golden State EP and its promotional single "Evil Eye".
+Written solely by Tunstall, it was produced by Tony Hoffer.

 Composition

 "Maybe It's a Good Thing" was written by Tunstall in Los Angeles, like most of the album.
 Tunstall stated that the song was about dealing with hard things in the past, and seeing them a positive experience.
 The song marks a different sound than her previous albums Invisible Empire // Crescent Moon which was folk, and Tiger Suit, which was electronic music.
 This time, it is a pop song.
 Tunstall stated in an interview with Entertainment Weekly : "The truth is, I’ve finally made peace with being a pop songwriter".

 Promotion

 Tunstall played the song, acoustic and live, during her intervention at the Oxford Union on 20 July 2016.
 She also played it during the Cambridge Folk Festival 2016.